yihao-meng/HoloCine/README.md

 # Community Support

 ## Comfyui
-Thanks [Dango233](https://github.com/Dango233) for implementing comfyui node for HoloCine. (kijai/ComfyUI-WanVideoWrapper#1566).
+Thanks [Dango233](https://github.com/Dango233) for implementing comfyui node for HoloCine. (kijai/ComfyUI-WanVideoWrapper#1566) and https://github.com/Dango233/ComfyUI-WanVideoWrapper-Multishot/.
 This part is still under test, so feel to leave an issue if you encounter any problem here.

 # Citation